pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 ### Setting up bank transfers

-Navigate to [Your Event] → "Settings" → "Plugins".
+Navigate to [Your Event] :fontawesome-solid-arrow-right: "Settings" :fontawesome-solid-arrow-right: "Plugins".
 Switch to the "payment providers" tab.
 The bank transfer plugin is displayed at the top of the page.
 It should be enabled by default.